All Episodes

 But anyway, she's competitive.

-Now I've been talking to my daughter about standing up for herself, because she's very quiet, demure, somewhat shy, unless she knows you.
+Now, I've been talking to my daughter about standing up for herself because she's very quiet, demure, somewhat shy, unless she knows you.

 If she knows you, she's a character.

-She doesn't know you, you think she doesn't talk.
+You think she doesn't talk.

 I got right up in her grill.

-Use those words, because I use these words at home.
+Use those words because I use these words at home.

-You got to get in their grill.
+You got to get in your grill.

-Get right up on him.
+Get right up on them.

-And I told her, You're the biggest cheater here, and everybody knows it.
+And I told her, you're the biggest cheater here, and everybody knows it.

 And by the way, look at the score.